 For today’s post, we want to show you some screencaps of reviews we deem inappropriate, or bully reviews.
 Please note, the purpose of this site is not to fight against critical reviews.
 It is to fight against bullying.
 We are presenting these to you because we have had a few requests for what we consider inappropriate.
 Why do we consider them inappropriate?
 A book review is, strangely enough, a review of a BOOK and yet these “reviewers” just cannot seem to stop talking about authors.
 So instead of telling you about bully reviews, we will show you.

 But we saved the best for last.
-This review was written by a GR bully named Blythe Harris who attacked and harassed a 14 year old girl for taking offense to Blythe’s language because, get this, Blythe Harris is an 8th grade English teacher.
+This review was written by a GR bully named Blythe who attacked and harassed a 14 year old girl for taking offense to Blythe’s language because, get this, Blythe is an 8th grade English teacher.
 Below are couple excerpts from Blythe’s review:

 Michelle, the 14 year old, wrote in her review: